-If you’re thinking of going for a cobblestone path, which is a crowd favorite, then having a stencil could make your project a lot easier!
+A cobblestone path is a crowd favourite, and having a stencil could make your project a lot easier!

 Cobblestones date back to ancient times.
-In Europe, archeologists have unearthed cobbled paths dating back to the 3rd and 4th centuries.
-People have been using cobbled walkways throughout history and cobblestone paths are still in use and lovingly maintained in many gardens today.
+In Europe, archeologists have unearthed cobbled stone paths dating back to the 3rd and 4th centuries.
+People have been using cobbled walkways throughout history and are still in use and lovingly maintained in many gardens today.

-This DIY cobblestone project can be done over a weekend, including the drying period.
+This DIY cobblestone project can be done over a weekend, including the drying period and you can ask your partners to help you with it.

-Adding some coloring to the cement can also enhance the look of your path.
-Do you think this kind of pathway would suit your garden?
+Adding some colouring to the cement can also enhance the look of your stone path.
+Do you think this kind of stone pathway would suit your garden?

 You’ll need these materials: